AveryGrouette/Group10_Assignment5/README.md

 Column headers: Diagnosis, ID, Imaginary Min, Imaginary Real, Real Part Min, Real Part Average, Gender (1, 0), Age, Smoking (1, 2, 3)

 For clean_data.csv file:
-The column heaers are same as new_data.csv.
-It is the result of Data Precossing.
+The column headers are same as new_data.csv.
+It is the result of Data Preprocessing.

 Diangnosis: COPD, HC, Asthma, Infected